adam12312414/Tablet-Failure-Root-Cause-Analysis/README.md

 ---

 ## 📘 Project Overview

+## 📘 Project Overview
 This Tableau dashboard investigates the **root causes of tablet weight and uniformity failures** observed during a pharmaceutical production process.

+This project was developed in collaboration with **students from the Diploma in Pharmaceutical Science**, combining data analytics and pharmaceutical process knowledge to investigate tablet quality issues.

 The analysis identifies the relationship between **process parameters (time, temperature, humidity, and granule size)** and **tablet quality**, offering actionable insights to reduce product variation and improve stability.

 The dashboard uses visual storytelling to systematically evaluate test results, environmental conditions, and process metrics — leading to a clear conclusion and set of recommendations.